-Just then the doors to the quarantine ward opened, and in stepped Captain DeLuca and a Deltan female wearing four rank pins on a blue collar.
+Just then the doors to the quarantine ward opened, and in stepped Captain Murphy and a Deltan female wearing four rank pins on a blue collar.
 Jaarid recalled that she was the Apgar’s new captain, recently promoted to the job, but had chosen to continue wearing the blue of her medical background, at least for the time being.

 “We were listening in observation,” Captain Alora Danon said, “and thought we would take this opportunity to invite you to a briefing, Commander.”

 “On the muta-prions.
-A Starfleet Intelligence officer happened to be at Leytra when the Apgar got the call to assist, and he interviewed the entity before it was separated from its last host,” DeLuca informed him.
+A Starfleet Intelligence officer happened to be at Leytra when the Apgar got the call to assist, and he interviewed the entity before it was separated from its last host,” Murphy informed him.

 Jaarid’s eyebrows winged up.
 “Truly?
 Then by all means, Captain, lead the way.”

 He hopped down off the biobed that he’d been sitting on, then paused and turned back to the Lyafri physician.
 “That is, with your permission, Doctor?”